Australia Student Visa : Requirements, Processing Time, Fees 2025

 - Reasons for the Rejection of Australia Student Visa

-Like in any visa, Australia study visa requirements are listed below for students applying for a visa and key pointers that they must keep at the back of their mind while submitting an application:
+Like in any visa, Australia study visa requirements are listed below for students applying for a visa and key pointers that they must keep at the back of their mind while applying:

 Full-Time Study

-Students enrolled in a full-time study course are only eligible to apply for a Student Visa under Subclass 500.
-Part-time and distance learning courses do not qualify.
+Students enrolled in a full-time study course are only eligible to apply for a Student Visa Australia under the Subclass 500 for undergraduate admissions and Subclass 485 for a postgraduate study - full-time.
+Part-time and distance learning courses do not qualify under any of these student visa subclasses in Australia.

 - Your circumstances in your home country include your economic circumstances.